 With some of the highest rates in the industry and a variety of term options, Synchrony certificates of deposit offer a great savings opportunity.
-All-but-one Synchrony CDs earn at a rate higher than 1% so you’re almost guaranteed high earnings.
+Most of Synchrony CDs earn at a rate higher than 1% so you’re almost guaranteed high earnings.
 Plus, there’s no monthly service fee to worry about draining your savings.

 Synchrony does require a pretty high minimum deposit, especially for a standard CD.
 It certainly won’t be easy for every potential customer to deposit $2,000 upfront.
 This can be especially hard since you cannot make withdrawals from a CD until it reaches the end of its term, or maturity.
 But it is important to note that having a larger deposit like $2,000 does boost your savings a bit more by earning more interest than a smaller deposit would.

 |Synchrony CD||Minimum Deposit||APY|

 Synchrony’s CD accounts are pretty standard without any extra perks or benefits.
 Of course, the high-earning CD rates certainly make up for that since you’ll see some excellent growth by the time your account reaches maturity.
 Keep in mind that Synchrony CDs require at least $100 to open.

 Synchrony includes a 10-day grace period at the end of each CD term.
 This period starts on the maturity date.
 During this period, you can make withdrawals and additional deposits if you choose.
 If you don’t want to make any changes to the account or withdraw the funds, you can simply leave it alone and let it renew automatically.
 It will renew for the same term and with the published rate at the time of renewal.